Richard Curteys: Life

 On the death of William Barlow, Bishop of Chichester, Archbishop Parker wrote to Sir William Cecil recommending Curteys for the vacant see.
 He was eventually elected to it, though not until April 1570.
 On 11 April 1571 he was presented by the Queen to the vicarage of Ryhall, with the members in Rutland.

 During Curteys epicopate, revenues from Chichester Cathedral were described as "very small" and the profits were distributed to "a multitude of residentiaries".
 Accordingly, between the years 1573-74 the constitution was changed to save money and the amount of residentiaries reduced to five (including the dean).

 His time as Bishop of Chichester was troubled.
-He engaged in a lawsuit with the Lord Admiral with respect to wrecks on the coast.In March 1577 he held a visitation, and cited and questioned the gentry of his diocese who were suspected Catholic sympathizers: about absenting themselves from divine service; of sending letters and money to, or receiving letters from Roman Catholic fugitives; or of possessing the books of Thomas Harding and other Roman Catholic authors.
+He engaged in a lawsuit with the Lord High Admiral with respect to wrecks on the coast.In March 1577 he held a visitation, and cited and questioned the gentry of his diocese who were suspected Catholic sympathizers: about absenting themselves from divine service; of sending letters and money to, or receiving letters from Roman Catholic fugitives; or of possessing the books of Thomas Harding and other Roman Catholic authors.
 Three of the principal gentry involved complained, and commissioners prescribed conditions for his observance.
 In June 1577 he was obliged to procure a testimonial that he was not drunk at a private house.
 In 1579 he was called upon to deprive his brother Edmund of the vicarage of Cuckfield and of a canonry in Chichester as "a lewd vicar, void of all learning, a scoffer at singing of psalms, a seeker to witches, a drunkard, &c."
 The Bishop ducked the task, and subsequently the Bishop of London was directed to proceed to the deprivation of the delinquent.
 Another incident involving his intolerance to different faiths, he visited Joachim Gans who in speaking "in the Hebrue tonge," proclaimed himself a Jew.
 Bishop Curteys asked Gans, “Do you deny Jesus Christ to be the Son of God?"
 Gans replied, "What needeth the almighty God to have a son?
 Is He not almighty?"

 He died in August 1582, very poor and greatly in debt to the Queen.
 He was buried in Chichester Cathedral.
 The see remained vacant until January 1586.